 The English football league system, also known as the football pyramid, is a series of interconnected leagues for men's association football clubs in England, with six additional clubs from Wales and one from Guernsey.
 The system has a hierarchical format with promotion and relegation between leagues at different levels, allowing even the smallest club the possibility of ultimately rising to the very top of the system.
 At the top of the system is the single division of the Premier League, which was formed by the 22 top flight clubs from the first division of the Football league in 1992.
-Later the number of clubs in the Premier League was reduced to 20 clubs in 1995 to be consistent with the International Federation of Association Football (FIFA).
-Below the Premier League is the Football League, which is divided into three divisions of 24 clubs each: the Championship (Level 2), League One (Level 3) and League Two (Level 4).
-The 92 clubs in the Premier League and Football League are all full-time professional clubs.
-Our data include all the 43 English football clubs that appeared at least once in the Premier league from its beginning in 1992 until 2010.
+In 1995, the number of clubs in the Premier League was reduced to 20 clubs to be consistent with the International Federation of Association Football (FIFA).
+Below the Premier League is the Football League, which is divided into three divisions of 24 clubs each: the Championship (Level 2), League One (Level 3)

-&lt;sup>2 Given that English football leagues use the term "club" while other sports leagues such as NBA, NHL, and MLB use the term "team", we use the terms "club" and "team" interchangeably in this paper.
+2 Given that English football leagues use the term "club" while other sports leagues such as NBA, NHL, and MLB use the term "team", we use the terms "club" and "team" interchangeably in this paper.